syncfusion-content/wpf-docs/wpf/Maps/Legend.md

 Gets or sets the margin value for the y axis.</td></tr>
 </table>

-## Header for Legends
+## Header

-A header for the legend can be added by setting the LegendHeader property of the string type.
+A header for the legend can be added by setting the [`LegendHeader`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ShapeFileLayer~LegendHeader.html) property of the string type.

-## Categories of Legend
+## Categories

 Legends are categorized as two types:

 * Legends for shape layers.
 * Legends for bubbles.

-These can be set by using the LegendType property of the type LegendType.
+These can be set by using the [`LegendType`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ShapeFileLayer~LegendType.html) property of the type LegendType.

-### Shapes for the Legend
+### Shapes

 Bubble type legends are always bubbles with varying sizes.
-The size of the bubbles is obtained from the SizeRatio from the BubbleMarkerSetting.
+The size of the bubbles is obtained from the [`SizeRatio`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting~SizeRatio.html) from the BubbleMarkerSetting.

 Layer shape type legends can be different shapes for the legend.
-The shapes can be set by using the LegendIcon, of the LegendIcon type.
+The shapes can be set by using the [`LegendIcon`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ShapeFileLayer~LegendIcon.html), of the LegendIcon type.

 ### Arranging the Legends